grimmelm/ctech404/ctech402/module_5/M5_H5P_Functions-and-Mutability/exercise_specs.md

 d.
 ERROR

-What is the result of a after the program finishes executing?
+What is the result of <code>a</code> after the program finishes executing?

 <pre>
 def add_to_list(l):